-His chair in Biochemical Endocrinology was awarded by London University in 1994 and he was named Professor of Translational Research in the breakthrough Breast Cancer Centre in 2004.
-He is the Theme Leader for Breast Cancer Research for the Biomedical Research Centre for Cancer and leader of the Endocrinology Team in the Breakthrough Breast Cancer Centre.
+His chair in Biochemical Endocrinology was awarded by London University in 1994 and he was named Professor of Translational Research in the Breast Cancer Now Breast Cancer Centre in 2004.
+He is the Theme Leader for Breast Cancer Research for the Biomedical Research Centre for Cancer and leader of the Endocrinology Team in the Breast Cancer Now Breast Cancer Centre.
 He was awarded the William McGuire Memorial Lectureship in 2007 and has been a Senior Investigator of National Institute of Health Research since 2009.

 His main scientific interests have for many years related to the endocrine basis of the majority of breast cancers.
 This ranges from trying to understand better the importance of hormones as effectors of a variety of epidemiological risk factors (e.g. obesity, early/late childbirth) and their potential for evaluating risk in healthy women, to understanding the mechanisms of response and resistance to oestrogen deprivation in the treatment of breast cancer.
 As such, he played a central role with in the clinical development of aromatase inhibitors, which are now widely accepted to be the most effective endocrine agents for postmenopausal women.
 His interest in the pharmacodynamics of endocrine treatment led to the nuclear proliferation marker Ki67, which now has multiple uses in pre-surgical studies, and more generally in the popularity of neoadjuvant therapies for evaluating new drugs.
 He views the pre-surgical setting as being uniquely informative for the in vivo study of breast cancer biology and new therapeutic strategies.